MuzzammilShah/Road-to-AI/docs/Books/AI-Engineering/chapter-6-a.md

 #### **Term based retrieval:**

-Now, the most straight forward way of finding relevant documents to a query is by matching its keywords.
+Now, the most straightforward way of finding relevant documents to a query is by matching its keywords.

 Here are two metrics to measure this: